fjankowsk/scatfit/docs/FAQ.md

 ## What data formats are supported? ##

-`scatfit` supports loading data from `SIGPROC` filterbank files.
+`scatfit` supports loading data from `SIGPROC` filterbank files and all the data formats readable by `PSRCHIVE`.
+The latter includes standard pulsar astronomy "archive" data formats, such as PSRFITS or Timer.
+You must have the `PSRCHIVE` Python bindings installed for this to work.
 Alternative loaders can be implemented relatively easily.

 ## Does it work on ARM-based Macs? ##